siberianfox/tinygwiki/TinyG-Configuration.md

 ## Groups
 Groups simplify configuration management and reporting by collecting related values together.
 The following groups are defined.
 All parameters within the groups are persistent (stored in EEPROM) unless noted.

-To list a group type in the group prefix; for example:
-* type $x to list the X group
-* type $sys to list the system group (or simply $, which is shorthand)
-* tyep $g55 to list the xyzabc offsets in the G55 coordinate system

 	Group | Tokens | Notes
 	--------|----------|-------
 	axis | x y x a b c | Contain all settings for that axis